malrase/malrase.github.io/source/_posts/2014-07-17-bugsys-bar-prague.markdown

 ---

 <div itemprop="description">
   <p>We moved to a (slightly) different area of Prague the other day.
 I was pretty excited because hey, there'll be a whole new bunch of cocktail bars to go to!
 Looking online, it seemed like <a href="http://www.bugsysbar.cz/"><span itemprop="itemreviewed">Bugsy's Bar</span></a> is one of the nicer cocktail bars in Prague.
-If you like Hemmingways, Foursquare said, you'd like Bugsy's.
+If you like <a href="/blog/2014/06/20/hemingway-bar-prague">Hemmingway</a>, Foursquare said, you'd like Bugsy's.
 Their website is very slick – look how dapper the bartenders are, with their bow-ties and braces!
-Anyway, we went past a scary bouncer and down into a basement where the only lighting seemed to come from neon-pink spotlights pointed at the ceiling.</p>
+Anyway, we gave it a shot.
+We weaved our way through old town street, went past a scary bouncer and down into a basement where the only lighting seemed to come from neon-pink spotlights pointed at the ceiling.</p>

   <div class="img">
     <img src="/images/the-journey/prague/cocktails/bugsys-interior.jpg">